Slashbunny/gog-galaxy-plugin-downloader/README.md

 Downloads all GOG Galaxy 2.0 Plugins to a directory.
 By default, it uses the list of plugins from this from this repository on Github (`plugins.yaml`).

+The plugins are from Mixaill's excellent [Awesome GOG Galaxy](https://github.com/Mixaill/awesome-gog-galaxy) repository.
+If you'd like to see a plugin included in this program, please request it be added to that project _first_.

 # Basic Usage

 * Download the latest release from the [Releases](https://github.com/Slashbunny/gog-galaxy-plugin-downloader/releases) page.